 For the initial lay in of the masses I would use willow charcoal.
-Its an economical way of covering the paper.
-I don’t have any preference because at this stage its not important.
+It is an economical way of covering the paper.
+I don’t have any preference because at this stage it is not important.

-I use Nitram for the rendering stages because it can be sharpened to a needle point and comes in a range of tones which its perfect for subtle areas.
-I would recommend using the H and HB grades as the B is just to soft and falls off the paper.
+I use Nitram for the rendering stages because it can be sharpened to a needle point and comes in a range of tones which is perfect for subtle areas.
+I would recommend using the H and HB grades as the B is just too soft and falls off the paper.

 Interested in the workshop ? click here>>>